saucelabs/sauce-docs/docs/js-quickstart.md

 ### `saucectl run`

+> _Puppeteer is only supported in Docker Mode and will run in Docker mode automatically.
+See the [tutorial](https://training.staging.saucelabs.net/saucectl/) and [documentation](https://docs.saucelabs.com/testrunner-toolkit/running-tests) to learn more_

-You have the option to run your tests in Docker mode or in a combination of _Docker mode_ and _Sauce mode_.
-To change these settings
+By default tests are run in _Sauce mode_.
+To change these settings:

 Set mode in `config.yml`:

 *   Set it as a global setting